fanhongtao/markdown-web/README.md

   This feature is also copied from Gollum.
 * Support `favicon.ico` in markdown root directory.
 * Browse files if request a directory.
+* Support search by filename and original content of '.md', '.txt' files.

 # Target